“This post may contain affiliate links. Please read my disclosure for more info.

 In his book The 7 Habits of Highly Effective People, Stephen Covey talks about the difference between urgent things and important things.

-He explains how we often get caught up in the urgent things and let the important things slide.
-In fact, if you have a to-do list on your night table or your phone now, it’s probably filled with urgent things.
+He says it’s easy to get caught up in the urgent things and let the important things slide.
+In fact, if you have a to-do list now, what’s on it?
+Mostly urgent stuff?

-So I’m not suggesting you reuse your underwear or anything.
+So I don’t suggest you reuse your underwear or anything.
 But if you haven’t already, try pushing a few of those urgent things aside this week, and spend a bit of time setting up a system that’ll look out for you.